hapax/hapax.github.io/assets/minimal-networks.md

 boundary, and $E_i$ the number extending inward.

 <span style="padding-left: 20px; display:block">
-(a) Explain why the departure from hexagonality is now
+(a) Explain why the difference from hexagonality is now
 </span>

 $$